habca/icarus-tool/README.md

 ### Summary

-A concise presentation listing all the raw materials to be gathered.
+This section lists all the raw materials to be gathered.
 Non-positive numbers represent the resources already found in the inventory.

 ```
 ================================================================